 - Optional for easier blending: Soak the date in hot water for 10 minutes.
 Drain and remove the pits.

-- Blend: In a blender, combine peanut butter, rice vinegar, tamari, pitted Medjool dates, fresh lime juice, ginger, sriracha, and water.
-Blend on high until smooth, adjusting the consistency by adding more water as needed.
+- Blend: In a blender, combine peanut butter, ¾ of the rice vinegar, tamari, pitted Medjool dates, fresh lime juice, ginger, sriracha, and water.
+Blend on high until smooth, adjusting the consistency by adding more rice vinegar or water as needed to taste.

 Notes